 Make sure you coat the slider pins with high temperature grease before screwing them into the backing plate.

 Always, always, always torque the slider pings to specification.
-The Haynes manuals lists the torque specs at the end of the brake section chapter.
-I am sure Chiltons and other publisher will list the torque specs as well.
+The Haynes manuals list the torque specs at the end of the brake section chapter.
+I am sure Chiltons and other publishers will list the torque specs as well.

 I have a low cost Craftsman torque wrench from Sears.
 From certain angle I cannot read the gauge so I put masking tape on the dial indicator to indicate the proper torque.

 Make sure you put the caps on, over the end of the slider pins.
 This will prevent water, rust, corrosion, and salt from getting in screwing up the hex head.

 Here is the finished product waiting for the wheel to be installed.

 Make sure you coat the lug bolts with anti-seize compound.
 You will thank me later when you have to remove the wheel.

 Only You Can Prevent the Use of the Persuader!